ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 java -jar target/YOUR_ARTIFACT_ID.jar
 {% endhighlight %}

 This will launch the SpringBoot application with a minimal client side Angular 2 controller.
-When entering [http://localhost:8080](http://localhost:8080) in your browser, a page should load and write "Your application is working !".
-It is the sign that everything is bootstraped correctly and that you can begin to work.
+When entering [http://localhost:8080](http://localhost:8080) in your browser, a page should load and show a "Your application is working !" message.
+This is the sign that everything has been bootstraped correctly and that you can begin to work.
+There is also an `input` box, if you change its content the previous title will change too.
+That's shows that the two-way Angular data binding is working in your application !

 # Development mode